geminal/skube/README.md

 # List environments
 skube get namespaces

-# Check what's running in an environment
+# Check what's running (namespace-first syntax)
-skube get pods from production namespace skube get pods from qa namespace
+skube in production get pods
+skube in qa get pods

 # Check specific app pods
-skube get pods of myapp in qa
+skube in qa get pods of myapp

 # Tail logs from all pods of an app (with pod names shown)
-skube logs of myapp in prod follow with prefix
+skube in prod logs of myapp follow with prefix

 # Tail logs from many pods (increase concurrent stream limit)
-skube logs of webapp in production follow max 30
+skube in production logs of webapp follow max 30

 # Search for errors in logs
-skube logs of myapp in qa search "error" skube logs of myapp in qa find "timeout"
+skube in qa logs of myapp search "error" skube in qa logs of myapp find "timeout"

 # Get last N lines from logs
-skube logs from pod api-abc123 get last 100 in staging
+skube in staging logs from pod api-abc123 get last 100
 ```

 ### Pod Operations